 When there are more than a few shareholders and the shareholders do not constitute all or a majority of the directors or management of the target company, the target company (Moonlight is our example) is often added as a party to the Agreement.
 Two purposes are served by adding the target company as a party.
 First, the buyer may require the target company to take various actions between signing and closing and, accordingly, desires the target company to contractually agree to take such action rather than rely on an indirect commitment of the shareholders "to cause" the target company to take certain action.
-Second, for purposes of giving the representations and warranties regarding the target company, the target company's management, on behalf of the shareholders, often makes representations and warranties regarding the target because the management is usually more familiar with and more comfortable giving factual representations regarding the target company than passive shareholders.
+Second, for purposes of giving the representations and warranties regarding the target company, the target company's management, on behalf of the shareholders, often makes representations and warranties regarding the target company than passive shareholders.
 As discussed below, the shareholders, and not the target company, will retain all of the liability for an incorrect or inaccurate representation.